Summary

 Once students have completed their responses, call on each group to read it to the class.
 As student groups share, offer them verbal feedback, and allow students to modify their responses based on teacher and peer feedback.
 Show slide 13 to further reiterate that the Emancipation Proclamation threatened the institution of slavery by freeing enslaved people in the states rebelling against the U.S. and by allowing formerly enslaved people to fight for their own freedom and the abolition of slavery.

-Finally, move to slide 14 and ask students to revisit their Card Sort activity.
-Allow students about 5 minutes to make any changes to their Card Sorts based on what they have learned through their analysis of the Emancipation Proclamation and Lincoln's first inaugural address.
+Finally, move to slide 14 and ask students to revisit their card sort.
+Allow students about 5 minutes to make any changes to their card sorts based on what they have learned through their analysis of the Emancipation Proclamation and Lincoln's first inaugural address.

 Extend

-Give each student a copy of the attached Juneteenth Article.
+Pass out the attached Juneteenth Article handout to each student.
 Before students begin reading, show them the questions on slide 15.
 Ask students to consider these questions as they read.
-Then, invite them to read the article with their groups to extend their understanding of the significance of the Emancipation Proclamation and the struggle for emancipation from slavery more broadly.
-Once students have finished reading, give them 7–10 minutes to discuss the three questions on slide 15 with their group.
+Then, have them read the article with their groups to extend their understanding of the significance of the Emancipation Proclamation and the struggle for emancipation from slavery.
+Once students have finished reading, give them about ten minutes to discuss the three questions on slide 15 with their group.

 Evaluate